 Gratitude‘s Lasting Effects on The Brain

 One 2016 study examined the effects of a 3-week writing intervention on 293 individuals with issues related to depression and anxiety.
-The participants who wrote daily letters of gratitude reported significantly better mental health when re-assessed both 4-months and 12-months later.
-These self-reports were validated with fMRI assessments as well.
+The participants who wrote daily letters of gratitude reported significantly better mental health when re-assessed as much as 12-months later.
+(These self-reports were further validated with fMRI assessments.)

 In the words of the researchers: